shem8/shem8.github.io/source/_posts/2020-05-27-dear-mr-dot-slash-ms-recuruter.markdown

 I know you're aiming to reach as many candidates as possible, and if you'll need to research each one of them it won't end.
 But I think that investing a couple of minutes before sending a message can actually save you time.
 By sending a more tailor-made request that will speak better to the person - the engagement will just be higher.

-Even if you don't have time to do a small research about each candidate, there're general things that people care about when they're thinking about their career.
+Even if you don't have time to do a small research about each candidate, there are general things that people care about when they're thinking about their career.
 [For example](https://hired.com/state-of-software-engineers#coding) the #1 reason most software engineers chose their career is "new challenges and continuous learning" beating "earning potential".
 Their #1 goal in the next 10 years: continue building cool things.
 Focus on those things and how these correlate with your company.

 #### Know what the company is looking